On the nature of jets from a main sequence companion at the onset of common envelope evolution: The sub-Keplerian accretion flow

 Equations (\ref{eq:boundary}) and (\ref{eq:Alpha2}) teach us that there are wide openings (two opposite openings) along the polar directions that allow the gas to flow out.
 These openings are not completely devoid of gas because a fraction of the accreted gas does have a low specific angular momentum (as mixing of the inflowing gas is not complete).
 However, the density there is low and I assume that the accelerated outflow continues to flow out.

 The high-pressure region (red-dotted area in Fig. \ref{Fig:Schematic}) accelerates gas towards the low-density zones near the polar directions.
-This reduces the pressure around the mass-accreting secondary star and acts as a \textit{valve} to allow the high accretion rate process to continue, even to be super-Eddington (e.g., \citealt{Chamandyetal2018}).
+This reduces the pressure around the mass-accreting secondary star and acts as a \textit{valve} to allow the high inflow rate process to continue. { If the central star is an absorbing body (which it is not here), then the inflow rate is the accretion rate and it can even } be super-Eddington (e.g., \citealt{Chamandyetal2018}).{ However, with a main sequence accretor in a CEE most of the gas flowing into the high pressure zone is deflected to form the outflow rather than being accreted.
+Only a small fraction of the gas in the high pressure region is actually accreted (see below). }

 I also note that magnetic fields play roles in accelerating jets by accretion belts (e.g., \citealt{SchreierSoker2016}).
 The magnetic fields channel rotational energy and turbulence to kinetic energy of the outflowing jets.
 In the flow structure I study here that takes place inside a common envelope the thermal pressure around the mass-accreting secondary star might dominate the role of magnetic fields.